seqan/flexbar/README.md

         cmake .
         make

-For releases prior to 2.7 use SeqAn library 1.4.2 instead.
+Releases prior to 2.7 use SeqAn library 1.4.2 instead.

-### Installation of binaries
+### Pre-compiled binaries

-To run Flexbar binaries after download, the corresponding TBB library has to be available.
+For execution of provided Flexbar binaries after download, the corresponding TBB library has to be available.
 Downloads contain the library file for runtime.
 Follow the platform specific instructions below.

 #### Linux
 Adjust lib search path to include the absolute path of the Flexbar directory containing the lib file libtbb.so.2 for the current terminal session, or permanently in shell startup scripts: